How to Pick the Best Hay to Feed Goats

 • Cereal Grain includes oat and barley.

-Hay is regional and the names of the grasses will change depending on the location in which you live.
-Where we live, in Northwestern PA, timothy grass hay is the most commonly found along with orchard grass.
+Hay is regional, and that means the names of the grasses will change depending on the location in which you live.
+Where we live, in Northwestern PA, Timothy grass hay is the most commonly found along with orchard grass.

-Hay is what we call a cut pasture and as stated above, it includes the stem, leaves, and seed head.
-This is usually cut fresh and bailed; giving it the most nutritional value.
-The main purpose of hay is to feed grazing animals and for that reason the timing and care at bailing are crucial.
+Hay is what we call a cut pasture, and as stated above, it includes the stem, leaves, and seed head.
+This is usually cut fresh, left out to dry for a day or two, and finally bailed; giving it the most nutritional value.
+The main purpose of hay is to feed grazing animals, and for that reason the timing and care at bailing are crucial.

 Bailing is simply the process of cutting, raking, combining, and stacking the hay into sections.
-These can range from small squares to large round bales and the prices of the bale will depend, of course, on size but also on the quality.
+These can range from small squares to large round bales, and the prices of the bale will depend, of course, on size but also the quality.

 round hay bales in a pasture